autepos/ai-payment/readme.md

 ```

 ## TODO
+## Optional phpunit test
+Stripe phpunit test should be optional.
+The best thing is of course to put the Stripe intent provider in a separate project.
+This should apply to any payment provider accept 'OfflinePaymentProvider' and its children.
 ### Add a public id to tables
 Instead of sharing id of models to the world, we should add a column to tables which stores a unique hash.
 The column values should be fairly random.
 The column names can be one of the following:
 1. pid - public id/persistent id